amchavan/angular-training/README.md

 </div>
 ```

-Then arrange the main row in three columns, the left-side navigation
+...then arrange the main row in three columns, the left-side navigation
 bar, the right-side utilities bar, and a central area with the main
 application elements: